schulzi66/ng-overlay-container/README.md

     0.0.x => Angular 9

 ## Breaking Changes
+- From `v20.0.0` on there won't be any more NgOverlayContainerModule.
+Please provide the NgOverlayContainerService either globally with `provideNgOverlayContainer()` or directly in a component as stated below.
 - From `v16.0.2` on there will be no default width and heigth.
 The size adapts dynamically to the content.

 ## Getting Started